WilliamStam/CandidateProject/words/notes.md

 ### Stuff that counts against me here

-- Automated tests (it bugs me a lot but i just haven't been able to ace it)
+- Automated tests (it bugs me a lot but i just haven't been able to ace it, im really hoping that my next role will help me achieve these)
-- Huge docstrings (all impressive code is like half the page of comments)
+- Huge docstrings (all impressive code is like half the page of comments, mine are just idea generated)
 - Haven't found a way to have decent typing for "Collections" yet (like say typescript ObjectType[] ).
-- There's a great chance im using terms wrong, like repositories/models/services, ive looked at other frameworks and opinionated pieces and tried to stick with what makes sense to me.
+- There's a great chance im using terms wrong, like repositories/models/services, ive looked at other frameworks and opinionated pieces and tried to stick with what makes sense to me, very open to changing tho.

 --------------

-# Confession
+# Copy pasta

-I did copy in the validators and some system stuff (collection / pagination) and /update/... - but they are definitely my work and not just copy-pasta from the web.
+I did copy in the validators and some system stuff (collection / pagination) and /update/...  from my other projects - but they are definitely my work and not just copy-pasta from the web.

-I copied some of the docker related things tho.
+i took the opportunity to take what ive done in the past and re-write it as a green fields project (which was fun).